Cat Deeley: Career

 In April 2011, Deeley presented an episode of CNN's Icon and spoke to The Simpsons voice actress Nancy Cartwright.
 In the same month, Deeley also contributed to the network's coverage of that year's Royal Wedding, which was hosted by Piers Morgan.

 In June 2011, Deeley launched her own "behind-the-scenes" web series called In the Dressing Room with Cat Deeley, produced by Deeley, Yahoo! and Collective Digital Studio.

 On 18 August 2011, she appeared on Live with Regis and Kelly, as a fill-in for Kelly.

-On 26 January 2012, Deeley again co-hosted Live with Regis and Kelly with Kelly Ripa.
+On 26 January 2012, Deeley again co-hosted Live with Kelly with Kelly Ripa as one of a series of guest hosts after Regis Philbin's departure.
 On 14 March 2012, Deeley appeared as a guest judge on America's Next Top Model Cycle 18.

 She hosted Fox's celebrity dating game show The Choice, which premiered on 7 June 2012 and ended on 12 July 2012 in the United States.

 In 2011, Deeley presented the series Royally Mad for BBC America, and in 2012, she presented the launch show for ITV's Soccer Aid appeal on the Friday before the Soccer Aid match.
 In June 2014, she once again presented the launch show for Soccer Aid that year.

 From 2014 until 2016, Deeley appeared as a panelist on the syndicated game show Celebrity Name Game, hosted by Craig Ferguson.

 In 2017, Deeley played Maskface in Ant & Dec's Saturday Night Takeaway miniseries The Missing Crown Jewels.

 On 31 May 2017, Deeley presented the game show Big Star Little Star, based on the British game show Big Star's Little Star, for the USA Network in the United States.

 In October 2017, Deeley began presenting the talent contest Sing: Ultimate A Cappella for Sky One in the United Kingdom.

 In 2018, Deeley appeared on The Final Table Season 1 Episode 3, as a guest judge.